-Background information: Felipe Negrini is a landscape artist that has been living in Monteverde for the past 8 years.
-His specialties involve working side by side with the customers in creating practical and beautiful landscaping designs that work together with the local ecosystem to serve both the human and ecological needs.
-ProNativas is a network of scientists, biologists, landscapers and gardeners of Costa Rica concerned about the low diversity of native ornamental plants in gardens.
+Background information: ProNativas is a network of scientists, biologists, landscapers and gardeners of Costa Rica concerned about the low diversity of native ornamental plants in gardens.
 This network started in 2004 as a local initiative in Monteverde.
 ProNativas' mission is to promote the use of native ornamental plants, and raise awareness of their contribution and importance to the rich ecology and beauty of Costa Rica's landscape.